Tropical Storm Colin threatens a wet weekend for Carolinas - NewsBreak

 MIAMI (AP) — Tropical Storm Colin formed along the South Carolina coast on Saturday, bringing the threat of rain and high winds for a day or two during the holiday weekend before improving for Monday’s July Fourth celebrations.

-The National Hurricane Center in Miami warned of the possibility of localized flash flooding along the Carolinas coast through Sunday morning.
-At 11 a.m.
-EDT Saturday, the storm’s center was about five miles (10 kilometers) west of Myrtle Beach, South Carolina, with maximum sustained winds of 40 mph (65 kph).
-It was moving northeast at 7 mph (11 kph).
+The National Hurricane Center in Miami warned of the possibility of localized flash flooding along the coast of the Carolinas through Sunday morning.
+At 2 p.m.
+Saturday, the storm’s center was about 10 miles west-southwest of Myrtle Beach with maximum sustained winds of 40 mph.
+It was moving northeast at 7 mph.Weather Alert: Tropical Storm Colin forms off South Carolina coast

-The hurricane center said a tropical storm warning was in effect for a stretch from north of Little River, South Carolina, to Duck, North Carolina, including Pamlico Sound.
+The hurricane center said a tropical storm warning was in effect for a stretch from north of Little River to Duck, North Carolina, including Pamlico Sound.
 The storm is not expected to strengthen as it moves into the Atlantic on Monday.

 “Colin will continue to produce locally heavy rainfall across portions of coastal South and North Carolina through Sunday morning,” the center said.
-Isolated amounts could reach up to 4 inches (10 centimeters).
+Isolated amounts could reach up to 4 inches.

 “This rainfall may result in localized areas of flash flooding,” the center said.

-Some Fourth of July celebrations planned Saturday in Charleston, South Carolina, were canceled after significant water had pooled on the field at Joseph P. Riley Jr. Park and more rain was expected.
+Some Fourth of July celebrations planned for Saturday in Charleston were canceled after significant water had pooled on the field at Joseph P. Riley Jr. Park and more rain was expected.

 “Obviously, we’re disappointed,” said Scott Watson, the city’s director of cultural affairs.
 “This promised to be a great family event, and we hate to have to cancel.